 Site won and imported clean cover soils will be placed under a controlled methodology, mainly driven by geotechnical requirements, to form the development platform.
 Therefore, the materials are likely to be put down in compacted layers to satisfy these requirements.
-Clean service runs will need to be incorporated into the development, as appropriate.

-Subject to viability and if piling is used in the final design it may be possible to re-use pile and foundation arising's within the confines of the site, beneath the capping layer.
-This will be subject to chemical analysis of the arising's to ensure they are in keeping with the soil chemistry in the shallow Made Ground and do not lead to leachable contaminants.
+Subject to viability and if piling is used in the final design it may be possible to re-use pile and foundation arisings within the confines of the site, beneath the capping layer.
+This will be subject to chemical analysis of the arisings to ensure they are in keeping with the soil chemistry in the shallow Made Ground and do not lead to leachable contaminants.